 Becoming a member of a professional organization gives you access to everything from industry codes of ethics to trends and updates.
 Students can take advantage of scholarships and resources, while recent graduate may benefit from mentorships, workshops, continuing education opportunities, and career services.
 All members enjoy access to annual conferences, presentations, and networking opportunities.

 - Association for Computing Machinery: ACM welcomes researchers, educators, and professionals from across the computing field to share their expertise and promote technical excellence.
 Members can take part in special interest groups focused on technical, educational, or social issues related to computing, with local groups providing professional support and networking opportunities.
 The learning center offers ongoing professional development, access to a library of research materials, and a subscription to the organization's journal.

 - IEEE Computer Society: IEEE Computer Society serves 60,000 members around the world through technical conferences, scholarly journals, and networking opportunities.
 Members enjoy priority registration at events, access to technical resources and interactive webinars, and subscriptions to Computer Magazine and ComputingEdge.
 The organization offers student, basic, and preferred membership options.

 - Computer Professionals for Social Responsibility: The CPSR explores social issues related to technology, such as privacy, intellectual property, and internet governance.
 Members enjoy discounts at association conferences, a subscription to the monthly newsletter, and the opportunity to purchase healthcare coverage.
 Volunteerism and advocacy remain the core functions of the organization, with many opportunities for members to share their expertise in technology and social responsibility.

 What Schools Offer a Computer Science Degree in Georgia?

 Georgia offers numerous computer science degree programs.
-The following list shows, side-by-side, the best accredited, online CS degrees in the state.
+The following list showcases the best accredited, online computer science degrees in the state.

 schools that match your search